Sibylse/TutorialMF/literature.md

 title: "Literature"
 layout: post
 ---
+We  will summarize, compare and discuss in particular the following references:

 Baglama, J., & Reichel, L. (2005).
 Augmented implicitly restarted Lanczos bidiagonalization methods. _SIAM Journal on Scientific Computing_.

 Bai, X., Buccini, A., & Reichel, L. (2021).
 Golub–Kahan vs. Monte Carlo: a comparison of bidiagonlization and a randomized SVD method for the solution of linear discrete ill-posed problems. _BIT Numerical Mathematics_.